 - UVID – which happens after UV exposure.

 LID naturally develops as a stabilization procedure, primarily for the p-type solar cells and light intensity exposure of panels defines the speed of the stabilization process.
-Whereas in LeTID phenomenon, module operating temperature plays a vital role to regulate at what speed the phenomenon may develop.
+Whereas in LeTID phenomenon, panel operating temperature plays a vital role to regulate at what speed the phenomenon may develop.

 To combat the adverse effect of LID, installers use the “re-cooking” process of the solar cells to reduce LID to zero.
-If the module is kept at 200 degree Celsius for 30 minutes, the defected boron-oxygen complex can be separated.
+If the panel is kept at 200 degree Celsius for 30 minutes, the defected boron-oxygen complex can be separated.
 Although the regeneration process may vary depending on the quality of wafer used.

 PID (Potential Induced Degradation)